 In order to bring the academic degrees, academic ranks and occupations, which are used in some emerging economies or the developing countries, in line with the international standards, the corresponding table should be used ENGLISH EQUIVALENTS FOR ACADEMIC RANKS, DEGREES AND JOB TITLES.

 It should be written using the following algorithm: first two or three sentences indicate the relevance of the topic; the aim and object of the study; the methodology (methods) of the study (for theoretical studies – its theoretical basis) are described; the obtained results and their practical value are characterized.
 At the same time, every statement must follow logically from the previous one.
 In the abstract for a research paper, it is recommended to use the numerical results.
 In the abstract of a review paper, the author can only point the issues discussed, without presenting the results.
 While writing the abstract, it is necessary to use the active voice instead of the passive voice, and such words as “thus”, “for instance”, “as a result”, etc. In the abstract, the author should not refer to any researches or other sources of information.
 The abstract should be written without subsections and without subtitles, i.e., is not structured.
 The text should be concise and original.
 It is not appropriate to use the sentences in the Abstract from the text of the paper.
 At the same time, the material which is absent in the paper cannot be presented in the Abstract.
 In the Abstract, the author should not refer to any sources, use tables and figures.
-The number of words must be in average 150-250.
+The size of the abstract is 1800-2500 characters with spaces.

 The purpose of keywords is to provide the insight to the reader into the contents of the paper.
 They should reflect the area of the research.
 The number of keywords should be 5-10 in average.
 There should not be the sentences, but the words or word groups.
 If the object of the study is not mentioned in the title of the paper (including the country, the region), it should be added to the list of keywords.
 There is no need to replicate words from the title of the manuscript.